akvorado/akvorado/console/data/docs/02-configuration.md

 - `resolutions` defines the various resolutions to keep data
 - `max-partitions` defines the number of partitions to use when creating consolidated tables
-- `system-log-ttl` defines the TTL for system log tables.
-Set to 0 to disable.
-  As these tables are partitioned by month, it's useless to use a too low value.
-  The default value is 30 days.
-This requires a restart of ClickHouse.
-- `prometheus-endpoint` defines the endpoint to configure to expose ClickHouse metrics to Prometheus.
-When not defined, this is left unconfigured.
 - `networks` maps subnets to attributes.
 Attributes are `name`, `role`, `site`, `region`, and `tenant`.
 They are exposed as `SrcNetName`, `DstNetName`, `SrcNetRole`, `DstNetRole`, etc. It is also possible to override GeoIP